coolharsh55/display_manager/README.md

 ## System Requirements

 Display Manager only runs on Mac computers.
-It depends on the Apple-supplied Python 2.7 binary, which lives at `/usr/bin/python` and comes pre-configured with the PyObjC bindings.
-These bindings allow Python to access the Objective-C methods that perform display manipulations.
+It depends on the Apple-supplied Python binary, which lives at `/usr/bin/python` for older versions using Python 2.7 and at `/usr/bin/python3` for newer versions that use Python 3.
+The older Python 2.7 supplied by Apple comes pre-configured with the PyObjC bindings which allow Python to access the Objective-C methods that perform display manipulations.
+For newer version using Python 3+, these bindings need to be manually installed by doing `pip install pyobjc`.

-If you have replaced the setDefault `/usr/bin/python` binary (which is not generally advised), you should ensure that it has the PyObjC bindings set up correctly.
+If you have replaced the setDefault `/usr/bin/python` binary (which is not generally advised), you should ensure that it has the PyObjC bindings set up correctly (see `pip` comment above).

-Note: Display Manager has only been tested on El Capitan (10.11), Sierra (10.12), High Sierra (10.13), and Mojave Beta (10.14).
-If you experience issues on other versions of macOS, please [let us know](#contact).
+Note: Display Manager has been tested on El Capitan (10.11), Sierra (10.12), High Sierra (10.13), Mojave (10.14), and so on till Sequoia (15).
+If you experience issues on specific versions of macOS, please [let us know](#contact).

 ## Purpose